madanyc/workfront-learn.en/help/administrator-fundamentals-program/configure-system-setup/create-an-issue-status.md

 ---
-title: How to Create an Issue Status
+title: Create an Issue Status
 description: Learn how to create an issue status in [!DNL Adobe Workfront ]to meet the needs of your organization's workflows.
 ---